 Good luck, and please share your best strategies here for other parents!!

-If you are interested in purchasing my book, please visit my website, tranquil babies.com, and click on “e-book” at the top ribbon.
-You can also buy it on Amazon.com.
-My e-book is designed to help parents, not just offer statements like “Don’t push your child” and “Look for signs of readiness”.
+If you are interested in purchasing The Practical Guide to Toilet Training Your Child With Low Muscle Tone, please visit my website, tranquil babies and click on “e-book” at the top ribbon.
+You can also buy it on Amazon and your therapy source.
+My e-book is designed to truly help parents make progress, not just offer statements like “Don’t push your child” and “Look for signs of readiness”.
 That doesn’t help anyone!
-The book has useful readiness checklists and detailed strategies for every stage of training!
+The book has useful readiness checklists and detailed strategies for every stage of training.
+I want children to become independent in toileting without all those tears, and for parents to feel good about guiding their kids in this important skill.